-Emma Metzler’s beautiful decor and design makes it look like an extension of an exhibition space—fitting for a restaurant in the city’s museum embankment (Museumsufer) and on the grounds of the sleek Museum für Angewandte Kunst.
-The spacious bistro’s sleek lines are softened by colorful artwork on the white walls, lobster-red furniture pieces, a wall of glass blocks and thick, navy blue curtains.
+Emma Metzler’s beautiful design and décor make it look more like an art gallery – somewhat fitting for a restaurant in the city’s Museum Embankment (Museumsufer) and in the grounds of the sleek Museum Angewandte Kunst.
+The spacious bistro’s sleek lines are softened by colourful artwork on the white walls, lobster-red furniture, a wall of glass blocks and thick, navy-blue curtains.
 Flower arrangements adorn the tables and strings of lightbulbs hang from above.
-The service is impeccable, and the food comes served like a masterpiece; the French-German menu includes a couscous with beets, yogurt and dukkah (a mixture of herbs, nuts and spices) for lunch or fennel bratwurst for dinner.
-If the weather is nice, eat outside and take a walk over the Eiserner Steg bridge after your meal, especially at night when you can see Frankfurt’s skyline alit before you.
-If you visit on the last Saturday of the month, your museum entrance is free.
+The service is impeccable, and the food comes served as a masterpiece.
+Emma Metzler is famed for its homemade tarts and juices, but the French-German menu also includes confit pork belly, aubergine, celery and pistachio cream for lunch (12noon-2pm) or hay-smoked razor clams with wakame algae for dinner (6 pm-10 pm).
+If the weather’s nice, eat outside and walk over the Eiserner Steg bridge after your meal – at night you can gaze over Frankfurt’s sparkling skyline.
+If you visit on the last Saturday of the month, the museum entrance is free.